SenalAbeysekara/SenalAbeysekara/README.md

 <tr border="none">
 <td width="50%" align="left">

-- 🌱 Currently exploring and building projects with the **MERN Stack**.
+- 🌱 I am a passionate **Full Stack Developer** with experience in the **MERN Stack**.

-- 🧑‍🎓 Pursuing a **BSc in Computer Science** (Expected Graduation: October 2026).
+- 🧑‍🎓 Currently pursuing a **BSc in Computer Science** (Expected Graduation: December 2026).

-- 🚀 Guiding Principle: *"Code is more than syntax; it’s problem-solving, creativity, and impact."*
+- 🚀 Guiding Principle: *"Code is more than syntax; it’s problem solving, creativity, and impact."*

 - 💡 Belief: *"Continuous learning is the fuel for continuous growth."*

-- 📫 How to reach me **senaldushyantha@gmail.com**
+- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/senal-abeysekara-67462a2a6/) or email me at [senaldushyantha@gmail.com](mailto:senaldushyantha@gmail.com)

 </td>
 <td width="50%" align="center">